HeidiKarkkainen/Data-Structures-and-Algorithms/README.md

 ## GitLab

-You must **create an account** at [GitLab](https://gitlab.com) *using your* `student.oulu.fi` email address.
+You will need **an account** at [GitLab](https://gitlab.com).
 All exercises and course projects are delivered through GitLab.
 You must fork this repository and deliver all your course work through that forked private repository.
-University of Oulu has an educational license for GitLab, and using the `oulu.fi` email address ties your work to the University's license.

 More information about how to use git and GitLab in the course is provided elsewhere.
 If this file is located now on your own PC, you should have gotten this project by a) forking the course repository to a private repository of your own, and then b) cloning it to your PC.
 Instructions on how to do that is provided below.